Kasiett/rc0323-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   foo(() => 42);
   ```

-  - Identify the arrow function
+  - Identify the arrow function ==> parentheses with no arguments followed by arrow and number 42

   - How many arguments does the arrow function take? ==> it take no parameters